AntonPopoff/android-color-wheel/README.md

 ### GradientSeekBar

 `GradientSeekBar` draws a vertical or horizontal bar filled with linear gradient of two colors.
-You can use it to pick an intermediate color between those two.
+You can use it to pick an intermediate color between these two.

 #### Color

-To pick an intermediate ARGB color you can use `GradientSeekBar.argb` property:
+To pick intermediate ARGB color you can use `GradientSeekBar.argb` property:

 ```kotlin
 val color = gradientSeekBar.argb